Vivek-736/AI-Video-Builder/README.md

 - **Shadcn**: A component library for building beautiful UIs.
 - **Gemini API**: A powerful API for video processing.
 - **Drizzle ORM**: A lightweight TypeScript ORM for database interactions.
-- **Google Cloud Text-to-Speech API**: Converts text into natural-sounding speech using deep learning models.
+- **Google Cloud Text-to-Speech API**: Converts text into natural-sounding.
 - **Assembly AI API**: Generates Captions for the text that is generated.

 ## 📑 Features